MaskingTechnology/jitar/migrations/migrate-from-0.7.x-to-0.8.0.md

 ## Vite plugin

 The output folder of the Vite build is added to the configuration of the Vite plugin.
-This output folder should be the same as the `source` property in the `jitar.json` file.

 ```javascript
 export default defineConfig({